Loose Leaf Tea

 How Long Loose Leaf Tea Lasts (Storage & Freshness)

-Loose leaf tea stays fresh for a long time when stored correctly.
-Most loose leaf teas retain good flavor for 6 to 12 months after opening, depending on the tea type and storage conditions.
+Loose-leaf tea stays fresh for a long time when stored correctly.
+Most varieties retain good flavor for 6 to 12 months after opening, though the range varies significantly by tea type and how carefully it is stored.

 How Long Loose Leaf Tea Lasts